julianoalves00/QuestionsApp/README.md

 Steps to run solution in Visual Studio 2013 or most recent version

+Recommended to use the main branch is the most stable

 STEP 1: Create Question table
 - In a Sql Server 2012 or most recent version
 - Select a database of your choice or create one